 All routine payload operations are preplanned and executed according to the Flight Operations Plan (FOP).
 Payload operations as well as science data downlink activities are scheduled for autonomous execution on board based on the spacecraft position along the orbit.
 There are no real-time platform operations other than near real-time interactive activities at the time of commissioning (initial equipment turn-on, calibration), when uploading regular orbit maintenance manoeuvres or during contingency situations.

 For real-time housekeeping telemetry downlink and telecommanding during routine operations, Aeolus uses ESA's ESTRACK ground station in Kiruna.
 The TC link (uplink) at 2030 MHz (S-band) at 2 Kbps, while the housekeeping TM downlink at 2205 MHz (S-band) is at 8 Kbps.

-For science data reception Svalbard is used, with science data received using 8040 MHz (X-band) at 10 Mbps.
+For science data reception Svalbard and Troll X-band stations are used, with science data received using 8040 MHz (X-band) at 10 Mbps.

 Ground segment & mission control system

 The Ground Segment is composed of: